anjaliraj7631/Indegene-Clone-Website/ReadMe.md

 ### Interacting with the Web Interface

-1. *Access the System*: Open a web browser and navigate to the URL where the SeatSight system is running.
+1. *Access the System*: Open a web browser and navigate to the URL where the Indengene system is running.
 The default address is usually `http://127.0.0.1:5502/public/index.html` if running on the local development server.

 2. *Homepage*: Upon accessing the system, you'll be presented with the homepage.
 This page displays an intuitive interface where you can know about indengene.